MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/5/index.md

 - [x] Notional amounts, fair value, purpose of use (hedging vs. speculative), and risk exposure.
 - [ ] Personal details of the counterparty’s board of directors.

-> **Explanation:** IFRS 7 and CPA Canada guidelines dictate that corporations provide details on notional amounts, fair values, risk exposure, and instrument purpose.
+> **Explanation:**( IFRS 7 and CPA Canada guidelines dictate that corporations provide details on notional amounts, fair values, risk exposure, and instrument purpose.)

----

 ### Which Canadian body coordinates provincial and territorial securities regulators to issue harmonized rules on derivatives?